 As 3 years passed in between, we wanted to test the market.
 We started doing the market research.

-We conducted the survey to gather information about the user’s behavior – what kind of real-estate apps they are currently using and what are their roommate preferences.
+We conducted a survey to gather information about the user’s behavior – what kind of real-estate apps they are currently using and what are their roommate preferences.

 We talked with colleagues and college friends to ask them if they are facing the same problems as we were and what kind of changes they want in the existing platforms.